gabro8a/STNs/README.md

 1. The name of the folder containing the input STN `RData` files created with the `create.R` script [*Required*].
 2. A numeric value/real number (size factor) [*Optional*] that multiplies the base size of nodes and edges, so you can make them larger or smaller.
 The default value of this parameter is 1.

-Below, some examples of how to run the `plot-alg.R` script from the command line, using a folder with `RData` files with STN models previosly created the `create.R` script:
+Below, some examples of how to run the `plot-alg.R` script from the command line, using a folder with `RData` files with STN models previously created using the `create.R` script:

 ```
 Rscript plot-alg.R rana-stn